 Here is the definition of the common sales terms that are often confused with referrals.

 - A Warm Lead.
-A warm lead is the name and contact information of a potential prospect that is given to you by someone else (your contact) who may not have identified a real reason why the prospect would want to meet with you.
-Also you are typically passed this information (verbally in passing at an event, coffee meeting or in an email) from your contact but they didn’t connect you directly to the prospect.
+A warm lead is the name and maybe contact information of a potential prospect that is given to you by someone else (your contact) who doesn’t connect you with the warm lead and may not have identified a real reason why the prospect would want to meet with you.

 - Word-of-Mouth Buzz.
-Word-of mouth buzz is when a contact of yours has talked to a potential prospect and identified that they have a need that you can solve but your contact fails to connect you to the prospect.
+Word-of mouth buzz is when a contact of yours has talked to a potential prospect and identified that the prospect has a need you can solve but your contact fails to connect you to the prospect.
 Effectively they say awesome things about you and why the prospect should hire you but leave it up to the potential prospect to reach out to you.

-To be a referral you need two incredible pieces that all three of the sales terms above are missing on some level.
+To be a referral you need two keys that in some way the other terms are lacking.

-Truth is, even I have misused it…referring to the idea of generating referrals as “referral marketing” because the business world has defined it that way for so long.
+Truth is, in the beginning, even I have misused it…referring to the idea of generating referrals as “referral marketing” because the business world has defined it that way for so long.
 When we think of generating referrals as one of our “marketing tactics” we approach the process differently.
 Like thinking if I stay in touch – with those postcard mailers or emailed newsletters – then I have done the work to generate referrals.
 But referrals don’t happen, especially in a consistent way, because you stayed in touch.
 It takes much more than that.
-A referral is putting our reputation on the line for someone we care about.
+A referral is someone putting their reputation on the line for someone they care about.

 Referrals need their own plan in your business, separate from your prospecting plan and separate from your marketing plan.
 You need to follow different “activities” with a different mindset when it comes to generating referrals.